-26 See http://np.hayle.net/wp-content/uploads/2013/10/Hayle-Heritage-and-Character-Assessment-HR-160512.pdf P a g e | 28
+24 See http://np.hayle.net/wp-content/uploads/2013/10/Hayle-Heritage-and-Character-Assessment-HR-160512.pdf

 There are a number of standards that have been set by other authorities, in relation to some of the design and layout considerations we require of development, for example the Cornwall Design Guide produced by Cornwall Council.
 While these already exist, we considered that there is a need to refer to them in our policy SD2, for the avoidance of doubt as to the standards we require and in order to appropriately direct or signpost developers to them.